blaisdellma/durak/README.md

 Regardless of a successful defense or not, at the end of the round cards are dealt to all players with less than 6 cards in their hand.
 The order starts with first attacker and proceeds clock-wise, but the defender is skipped is dealt to last.

-(\*) Only at the very beginning of their turn though.
-Need to change code to reflect this.
-Oops.

 ### Ending the Game: